thetatoken/theta-metachain-guide/docs/3-mainnet/manual-flow/2-register-and-staking.md

 * Before running the command, please edit this [config.js](../../../sdk/js/configs.js) file to update `MainnetConfigs.subchainID` with the EVM `chainID` you reserved for your subchain, on [chainlist.org](https://chainlist.org/).

+* Moreover, if your Governance token contract implements these two methods `mintStakerReward()` and `stakerRewardPerBlock()` (see [this reference implementation](../../../demos/subchain-governance-token/contracts/SubchainGovernanceToken.sol) of the Governance token contract) to allow the ValidatorStakingManager to mint new tokens, the `minter` of the Governance token needs to be set to the ValidatorStakingManager Contract address (which is `0xf0716e6221618137fB05D72450e0FC8d9c2919d4` for the Mainnet).
+In the [reference implementation](../../../demos/subchain-governance-token/contracts/SubchainGovernanceToken.sol), the `minter` address can be set through the constructor, and it can be updated with the `updateMinter()` method.

+*
 * Please also edit [config.js](../../../sdk/js/configs.js) file to update `MainnetConfigs.subchainIDStr` with the `string` version of the subchainID, which is in the form of `tsub[EVM_chainID]`.
 For example, if your EVM `chainID` is `360123456`, then the `MainnetConfigs.subchainIDStr` can be set to `tsub360123456`.

 ```shell